 TatukGIS products (the DK and desktop Editor) support live GPS tracking and batch data transfer between the software application and GPS device.
 Linear features can be created and edited from points collected with a GPS unit.
 GPS tracked objects can be represented as symbols, potentially a unique symbol for each individual object tracked.
 The GPS signals in the WGS84 coordinate system can be reprojected on-the-fly to any map coordinate system, just like with any other map layer.

 The DK and Editor support live GPS tracking based on the standard NMEA GPS interface protocol, which specifies RS-232 serial communication via the serial port.
 For guidance refer to the DK GPSTracker source code sample in DK sample set #5.
 For the Editor product, the GPSLocate and GPSLocateEnhanced scripts provide live GPS functionality.
-For more on using the TatukGIS Editor with GPS, refer also to KB10814.
+These scripts can be used as examples by customers wishing to implement their own unique GPS functionality in the Editor.
+More about using the TatukGIS Editor with GPS is provided in KB10814.

 Map rotation (both vector and raster layers) can be useful with live GPS (in vehicle) tracking, such as to rotate the map so that the forward movement direction is always at 0 degrees.
 The DK GIS.Project and GIS.Unproject functions activate/deactivate map rotation.
 The DK Rotation source code sample in DK sample set #4 provides guidance on implementing map rotation.